ziaontheotherside/IS247Project_Team/README.md

-# 🏋️‍♂️ Fitness Tracker Console Application
+# 🏋️‍♂️ MuscleMind, a Fitness Tracker Console Application

 ## 📌 Project Overview
-The **Fitness Tracker Console Application** is a **Java-based** program designed to help users **log workouts, track calorie burn, and monitor progress over time**.
+**MuscleMind** is a fitness Tracker Console Application** is a **Java-based** program designed to help users **log workouts, track calorie burn, and monitor progress over time**.
 Unlike complex fitness apps that require subscriptions or excessive manual input, our tracker provides a **simple, intuitive experience** for users to track their fitness journey effortlessly.

 This tracker logs **workout duration, type, and intensity** while also recording **user weight, gender, goal weight, age, and height**.
 Users can **view their workout history, track calories burned, and monitor their fitness improvements.**